-NEW Need-based scholarships available For Fall 2019 Program Director applicants!
+NEW Need-based scholarships available For spring 2020 Program Director applicants!

-Manna Project International is excited to be offering need-based scholarships for Program Directors beginning Fall 2019!
+Manna Project International is excited to be offering need-based scholarships for Program Directors beginning Spring 2020!
 All 3-7 month Program Director applicants may apply.
 The need-based scholarship opportunities available are:

 Half scholarship for 3-7 month Program Director